 B.S.
 (Speech and Hearing Science), 2017, Arizona State University, Tempe, AZ

-Amy is a second year Au.D. student who has broad clinical and research interests in hearing aids and adults with hearing loss.
+Amy is a fourth year Au.D. student who has broad clinical and research interests in hearing aids and adults with hearing loss.
+She is currently completing her clinical externship at Vanderbilt University Medical Center.
 She has expanded her research horizons by joining the Ramachandran lab to understand how sound is processed in the brain and explore the neural mechanisms that underlie auditory perception.
 In her free time, Amy enjoys spending time with family and friends, being active outdoors, watching movies, knitting, and baking.